PDF417/pdf417-android/README.md

 * [Data Matrix](https://en.wikipedia.org/wiki/Data_Matrix)
 * [Aztec](https://en.wikipedia.org/wiki/Aztec_Code)

-Using _PDF417.mobi_ in your app requires a valid license key.
-You can obtain a trial license key by registering to [Microblink dashboard](https://microblink.com/login).
-After registering, you will be able to generate a license key for your app.
-License key is bound to [package name](http://tools.android.com/tech-docs/new-build-system/applicationid-vs-packagename) of your app, so please make sure you enter the correct package name when asked.
+Using _PDF417.mobi_ in your app requires a valid license.
+You can obtain a trial license by registering to [Microblink dashboard](https://microblink.com/login).
+After registering, you will be able to generate a license for your app.
+License is bound to [package name](http://tools.android.com/tech-docs/new-build-system/applicationid-vs-packagename) of your app, so please make sure you enter the correct package name when asked.

 See below for more information about how to integrate _PDF417.mobi_ SDK into your app and also check latest [Release notes](Release notes.md).